alexanderneville/docs/ai/optimisation.md

 ![](../res/animations/optimal.gif)

-Applied to more complicated problems, hill climbing may not find a perfect soltion as it can become _trapped_ in a local maxima.
+Applied to more complicated problems, hill climbing may not find a perfect solution as it can become _trapped_ in a local maxima.
 It is unable to traverse the search space to find better solutions.
 Sometimes this is not a problem, as a sub-optimal solution may be adequate.The following examples illustrate this problem.